GSA/digitalgov.gov/content/posts/2013-06-12-take-your-social-media-program-from-rags-to-riches.md

 ---
-url: /2013/06/12/take-your-social-media-program-from-rags-to-riches/
 date: 2013-06-12 8:55:54 -0400
 title: Take Your Social Media Program From Rags to Riches
 summary: Are you a small or even one-deep government social media team who wonders how with limited resources you can still deliver the program citizens need?
 Do you have a larger team but still want to know how you can roll up your sleeves and make a change?
-If either of
+If either
 authors:
   - jherman
 categories: